cse151a-DrugReviewAnalysis/DrugReviewAnalysis/README.md

 7. Update your readme with this info added to the readme with links to the jupyter notebook!

 8. Conclusion section: What is the conclusion of your 2nd model?
 What can be done to possibly improve it?
 How did it perform to your first and why?
    DNN and feature performance did not significantly improve our error, though it did prevent overfitting.
-The model could be improved by
+We are hoping ot improve on performance by doing XYZ for the next model.

 Please make sure your second model has been trained, and predictions for train, val and test are done and analyzed.